·Use case

 Litigation evidence preservation.

-A litigator preparing to introduce a chain-anchored receipt — or to rebut one offered by opposing counsel — needs to know what the receipt does and doesn’t prove, what the operator can attest to, and how to preserve the artifact so the proof survives to trial.
+A litigator preparing to introduce a chain-anchored proof — or to rebut one offered by opposing counsel — needs to know what the proof does and doesn’t prove, what the operator can attest to, and how to preserve the artifact so the proof survives to trial.
 This page describes that workflow honestly: it is not a claim of admissibility.

 01Three foundational questions for a digital record